 Information, Images and Stories.
-Web Site and Walking Tour.
+Web Site and Art Tour.

 Click on the link below for some of the hundreds of images taken of the sculpture since its dedication.
 Thanks to photographers Karen Muehlfelt, Ken Voltz, Rick Brems, Randy Benzie, and the artist for these images.
 Thanks to Shane Stewart for the header image.